CATEM1NAL/APyday-2/FAQ.md

 If you're comfortable modifying YAMLs directly and don't use the options creator, I'd recommend starting from one of the presets found in `Players/Templates/Presets`.
 If you use the options creator, the default settings are the same as the standard 4 heist preset.
-If you want to try one of the other modes with options creator, the recommended settings will be just below.
+If you want to try one of the other modes with options creator, the recommended settings will be below.

 When it comes to connecting to the multiworld, always make sure you connect *before* launching the game.
 The client automatically handles switching between different save files (if they exist), but the mod only